mediapills/dependency-injection/README.rst

 A service is an object that does something as part of a larger system.
 Examples of services: a database connection, a templating engine, or a mailer.
-Almost any **global** object can be a service.
+Almost any object can be a service.

 Services are defined by **anonymous functions** that return an instance of an
 object:

 .. code-block:: python

-    // define some services
+    # define some services
-    container['session_storage'] = lambda c: Container (
+    injector['session_storage'] = lambda i: (
-        return SessionStorage('SESSION_ID')
+        SessionStorage('SESSION_ID')
     )

-    container['session'] = lambda c: Container (
+    injector['session'] = lambda i: (
         return Session(c['session_storage'])
     )

-Notice that the anonymous function has access to the current container instance, allowing references to other services or parameters.
+Notice that the anonymous function has access to the current injector instance, allowing references to other services or parameters.

 As objects are only created when you get them, the order of the definitions